IEA IETS Annex 15: Industrial Excess Heat Recover (Phase 3)

 The international IEA IETS Annex 15 pursues a multi-disciplinary approach to the integrated use of industrial waste heat and aims to optimize energy efficiency in a global context.
 The focus is on the optimization and (further) development of energy- and cost-efficient technologies for industrial application, taking into account the industrial framework conditions.

-The main objective of the participation in Annex 15 was to integrate Austrian research institutions into the international network and to participate in a platform for the exchange of information and the initiation of international projects in the field of waste heat utilization in industrial processes.
-In the international consortium, national knowledge on the following subtasks was collected and processed:
+The main objective for the national consortium was to integrate Austrian research institutions into the international network and to participate in a platform for the exchange of information and the initiation of international projects in the field of waste heat utilization in industrial processes.
+The aim was to promote the development of new cooperations and partnerships in industry and research, to standardize and strengthen the transfer of knowledge and the further development of technological competences, and to offer and expand existing know-how.
+The international consortium collected and processed national knowledge on the following subtasks:

 - Subtask 1: Combination of methods for excess heat identification and quantification